 Native to North and South America, this group includes both hardy and tender shrubs.
 All are grown chiefly for their attractive, mallowlike flowers in shades of pink and purple.

-P. cymbalaria.
-ARGENTINE MALLOW.
-Low, spreading shrub to about 8 in. tall, 2123 ft. wide.
-Gray-green leaves to 1 in. long and 34 in. wide; pink, dark-centered, 212-in. flowers over a long period in summer.
+- Gray-green leaves to 1 inches long and 34 inches wide; pink, dark-centered, 212 inches flowers over a long period in summer.

-P. multiflora.
-BRAZILIAN CANDLES.
-Tender evergreen shrub grows to 6 ft. tall and 3 ft. wide.
-Deep green, lobed leaves to 10 in. long.
-Spidery, bright red bracts enclose tubular purple flowers (they never fully open) with protruding blue stamens.
-Needs regular water.
+- Spidery, bright red bracts enclose tubular purple flowers (they never fully open) with protruding blue stamens.